google/leveldb/README.md

 # Contributing to the leveldb Project

-> **As of 2022, this repository is receiving very limited maintenance.
+> **This repository is receiving very limited maintenance.
 We will only review the following types of changes.**
 >
 > * Bug fixes
 > * Changes absolutely needed by internally supported leveldb clients.
 These typically fix breakage introduced by a language/standard library/OS update